dogweather/forkful/content/en/typescript/dates-and-times/converting-a-date-into-a-string.md

 lastmod: '2024-03-13T22:44:59.868985-06:00'
 model: gpt-4-1106-preview
 summary: Converting a date to a string changes the date object into a text format.
-  Programmers do this for readability, storage, or to display dates to users.
 title: Converting a date into a string
 weight: 28
 ---